-Dogs are usually pretty exuberant and curious when you stop at a new place, so always use a lead when you let them out of the car into new surroundings.
-Dogs are particularly vulnerable to snakebite in bushy areas, so be alert for any barking that might indicate a snake encounter and try to get the dog away from the vicinity quickly.
+Dogs are usually exuberant when you stop somewhere new, so always use a lead when going into new surroundings.
+Dogs are particularly vulnerable to snakebite in bushy areas.
+Be alert for any barking that might indicate a snake encounter and get the dog away from the vicinity quickly.

-First aid for snakebite is pretty similar for both dogs and people: either hand pressure or a pressure bandage wrapped lightly but firmly around the affected limb, immobilisation and medical attention as soon as possible.
+First aid for snakebite is pretty similar for both dogs and people.
+Use hand pressure or a pressure bandage wrapped lightly but firmly around the affected limb, immobilisation and medical attention as soon as possible.

 Plenty of toilet breaks and lots of exercise make for a happy pet.
 And don’t be tempted to leave your dog alone in the car for any length of time.
 People often forget that a dog’s heavy coat makes it far more susceptible to heat stress than a person.

-Even if you leave the window partially open for air and don’t think it’s all that hot, your pet can really suffer from the heat in an enclosed space like a vehicle.
-Temperatures can rise quickly even on a cloudy day and humidity can also be a big factor in your pet’s comfort level.
+Even if you leave the window open for air, your pet can really suffer from the heat in enclosed spaces.
+Temperatures can rise quickly even on a cloudy day and humidity can affect your pet’s comfort level.

-If your dog is friendly to strangers and you’ve left the windows open enough for a pet thief to get his or her hand (or a tool) in the car and open the vehicle, you may come back to find your pet has been stolen.
-You can’t protect your pet from people who might harass or scare it if it’s stuck in the car and you’re somewhere else.
+If you’ve left the windows open enough for a pet thief to get his or her hand (or a tool) in the car and open the vehicle, you may come back to find your pet has been stolen.
+You can’t protect your pet from people who might harass or scare it if it’s stuck in the car.

 Finding pet-friendly accommodation